Exam Information

 Internationally trained electrophysiology technologists whose natural/native language IS NOT English are required to contact CBRET for assessment of their language proficiency.

-Electrophysiology technologists who have received their education/training/work experience outside of Canada or in a primary language other than English will have their language equivalency assessed by one of the following criteria:
+Electrophysiology technologists who have received their education/training/work experience outside of Canada or in a primary language other than English must have their language equivalency assessed by one of the following criteria:

 TOEFL = Test of English as a International Language : Overall score of 74 with a minimum score of 21 in speaking.